 Executive Summary

-The Independent Living Network in Nevada consists of the Statewide Independent Living Council (SILC), two Part C Centers for Independent Living (CILs), one Part B supported organization compliant with section 725 per the DSE, currently in negotiations with the Northern Nevada Center for Independent Living regarding services in overlapping regions as a condition of being included in this State Plan as a CIL and the Designated State Entity (DSE).
+The Independent Living Network in Nevada consists of the Statewide Independent Living Council (SILC), two Part C Centers for Independent Living (CILs), one Part B supported organization working towards section 725 compliance with the DSE(currently in negotiations with the Northern Nevada Center for Independent Living regarding services in overlapping regions as a condition of being included in this State Plan as a CIL) and the Designated State Entity (DSE).
 The Nevada SILC operates under the Title VII Part B federal grant, with over the required 10% State match, and evaluates the needs of the disability community through self-advocates.
 In fiscal year 2024 the SILC received $348,060 from the Administration on Community Living (ACL).
 The federal CIL’s are consumer controlled and operate under Title VII Part C federal grants that totaled $947,003 in fiscal year 2024 statewide.
-The Rural Center for Independent Living (RCIL) was evaluated for 725 compliance by the DSE in FFY24 and established compliance for FFY25.
+The Rural Center for Independent Living (RCIL) was evaluated for 725 compliance by the DSE in FFY24 and established preliminary compliance for FFY25.
 The CILs are the primary organizations from which consumers establish independent living plans, if so desired.
 The DSE is Aging and Disability Services (ADSD), a division of the Nevada Department of Health and Human Services (DHHS).
 ADSD distributes the Part B grant dollars on behalf of the SILC and ACL.
 Our SILC supports ADSD’s Assistive Technology for Independent Living Program (AT/IL), the CIL’s and community partners that provide IL services.
 As partners, the SILC, CILs and DSE, including their AT/IL Program, collaborate to achieve the mission of the IL Network in Nevada.

 During fiscal years 2025 through 2027, the IL Network will continue to strive to accomplish the goals of improving network effectiveness and efficiency, consumer access to IL supports and services and the community awareness of the IL philosophy and network, overall.
 These are important goals that have been identified as appropriate for our state based on collective data review.